Kraft Heinz shares jump after tweet from lookalike to Barron's

 By Chuck Mikolajczak and April Joyner

-The company's stock rose to a session high of $30.30 at around noon, minutes after the tweet from "@barronsfinance," an account with more than 5,000 followers on Twitter.
+The company's stock rose to a session high of $30.30 at around noon ET (1700 GMT), minutes after the tweet from "@barronsfinance," an account with more than 5,000 followers on Twitter.
 The account uses a similar logo to the official Barron's account, which goes under the handle "@barronsonline."

 The tweet was later deleted.